 Casey convinced a jury that Smoyer would still have her legs if not for the medical errors in her treatment.

-At $23.1 million, the verdict is among the largest ever for a medical malpractice case in Lehigh County, and it went on to become the second highest personal injury verdict in all of Pennsylvania for 2011.
+At $23.1 million, the verdict is among the largest ever for a medical malpractice case in Lehigh County.

 Ana Gomez, an El Salvadorian immigrant, gave birth to a healthy baby girl, but suffered cardiac arrest and brain damage while waiting for a blood transfusion at the Atlantic City Medical Center.
 Ross successfully proved, among other things, that the blood bank failed to implement a plan for such emergency delivery of blood.

-The jury awarded $22 million in the case, making it the largest personal injury verdict in New Jersey in all of 2003.
+The jury awarded $22 million in the case, making it the largest personal injury verdict in New Jersey that year.